GrimLink/build-tools/gulp/README.md

 **Site:** https://gulpjs.com/

 Pretty much an port of Grunt but with more flexibility.

-Also I kept the tasks clean and simple.
+I kept the tasks clean and simple.
-Compared to many Gulp configs have seen that just lost logic 😨
+Compared to many Gulp configs I have seen.
+That just lost logic 😨

 I my current preferred build tool.

 Just as Grunt it uses the power of Webpack for the JS.
 But I am planning to add an uglify option.
-Just because I want to see that option work.
+Just because I want to see that option work as well.